joyeusenoelle/Resume/README.md

 I have a bachelor’s degree in Classical Studies from Earlham College, and experience in live theater - on and off stage.
 Additionally, I have worked with statistics and data management, and am published both scholastically and in fiction.
 All of this helps me bring a unique perspective to my programming and development.

+Since 2012, I've been working as a freelancer so that I could maintain my parents' house for them and, since I'm a single parent, make sure my son had the parental support he needed to grow up and finish high school.
+Now that he's about to graduate, I'm looking forward to rejoining the workforce on a more permanent basis.

 ## Experience
 #### Freelance Developer - January 2010-present
 * Designed and developed websites for clients, using HTML, PHP, Javascript/jQuery, and MySQL.